hapax/hapax.github.io/assets/polarizer.md

 We can create a sort of electrostatic hoover which sucks up any free electrons and tells us when they have been liberated.

-We can deliver energy by shining a torch on the metal.
+We can deliver energy by shining a flashlight on the metal.
 Physicists expected this to work the same way ocean waves deposit energy on the shore.
 Imagine the electron as a beach ball sitting in a small dip in the sand.